tmfg/digitraffic/_developments/merenkulun_turvalaiteviat-en.md

 status: suunnitteilla
 ---

-Maritime safety equipment faults are planned to be published on Digitraffic API.
+Faults of maritime navigation aids are planned to be published on Digitraffic API.
 The data is produced by Väylä.